Current Gallery: Accessories / accessories131

 Costume seen on Gale Sondergaard as Faith Paleologus

-• Edna May Oliver as Lady Catherine de Bourgh wearing a cameo necklace in the 1940 film "Pride and Prejudice."
+• Edna May Oliver as Lady Catherine de Bourgh wearing a necklace of cameos in the 1940 film "Pride and Prejudice."

 • Metro-Goldwyn-Mayer (MGM)